varamihir/Week-4-Getting-and-Cleaning-Data/CodeBook.md

 * train data set : set contains those columns only with featureWanted mean and standard deviation observations with activity and subject
 * test data set : set contains those columns only with featureWanted mean and standard deviation observations with activity and subject
 * mergeData : merge train and test data using rbind command, set the Activity and SubjectNum as factor.
-* Independent tidy data set created with the average of each variable for each activity and each subject used reshape2 package.
-Fist used melt function to mergeData to reshape into tall and skinny data, id = c("subjectNum", "Activity"),set measure.vars = varaible, and  dcast function to mergeData from the first step used argument fun.aggregate = mean.
+* Independent tidy data set created with the average of each variable for each activity and each subject.
+Used reshape2 package.
+Fist used melt function to mergeData to reshape into tall and skinny data, set id = c("subjectNum", "Activity"),set measure.vars = varaible, and  dcast function to mergeData from the first step used argument fun.aggregate = mean.
 Tidy data set as a txt file created with write.table() using row.name=FALSE

 # Variables Name
 # subjectNum